Health insurance is required for all residents of British Columbia, including students.

 There are two types of medical insurance coverage:

-- basic health insurance — this is the equivalent of the government-provided MSP and covers most doctor and hospital services.
+- basic health insurance — the Medical Services Plan (MSP) for BC residents or private insurance that is the equivalent of the government-provided MSP and covers most doctor and hospital services.

 - extended health insurance — this builds upon basic health insurance and covers a wider range of medical services, such as dental and vision care.